-A Payroll Tax Definition
+Payroll Tax Definition

 Social Security taxes began in 1937, at a modest rate of 2%.
 Medicare hospital insurance taxes didn’t kick in until 1966, at a rate of 0.7%.
-Rates have climbed since then, of course, with the rate climb for Social Security taxes outpacing the rise in Medicare hospital insurance taxes.
+Rates have climbed since then, of course, with the rate increase for Social Security taxes outpacing the rise in Medicare hospital insurance taxes.

 Related Article: Tax Prep Checklist

 Employers pay a share of some payroll taxes for their employees.
 That’s why if you go from being an employee of someone else to being self-employed your payroll tax liability will double.
 It’s something to budget for if you’re thinking of making the jump to self-employment.

 Before 1989, the tax rate for self-employed people was less than the combined tax rate on employers and employees.
 Those days are over, though.
 The IRS recently announced that it will be cracking down on employers who don’t collect enough money in payroll taxes.
 If you’re a business owner, take note.